 - Grammatical errors in speech.

-- Impaired understanding of complex sentences, although recognition of individual words preserved.
+- Impaired understanding of complex sentences, although recognition of individual words is preserved.

 - Loss of literacy skills.